 - What your company stands for

-This core understanding serves as the foundation for what your company stands for in the mind of your customer.
-And in a crisis, they are on full display for all to judge.
+This core understanding serves as the foundation for what your B2B SaaS company stands for in the mind of your customer.
+And in a challenging time, they are on full display for all to judge.

-Your target audience is changing every day- especially during a crisis.
+Your target audience is changing every day- we saw this happen overnight with the pandemic.
 When your customers are changing, so must your marketing strategies.
-Stay updated on the latest B2B SaaS marketing tactics by signing up for our newsletter here.
+Stay updated on the latest B2B SaaS marketing tactics by tuning into our webinar here.

-The Three Musketeers: Value Proposition, Positioning, and Messaging
+The Three SaaS Marketing Musketeers: Value Proposition, Positioning, and Messaging

-- Value proposition is the promise you make to customers, it is what you want customers to think about your brand.
+- Value proposition is the promise you make to B2B buyer persona, it is what you want customers to think about your brand.

 - Positioning is one of the most important parts of a persona-based (or segmentation-based) marketing strategy.
 It drives what you say for specific audiences you want to build connections with.

-- Messaging is a set of specific statements about what you do and the need you serve to reinforce your positioning and connect back to your value proposition.
-Think of it as the middle of positioning and content creation.
+Messaging is a set of specific statements about what you do and the need you serve to reinforce your positioning and connect back to your value proposition.
+Think of it as the middle of positioning and B2B content marketing.